lalit293/astro-template/README.md

 > This template is not completed yet!

-You and me know its not easy to start a project, first you have to run the initialization command, install the dependencies, configure the project and if needed you also have to write code to configure some dependencies.
+Project initialization is not easy, first you have to run the initialization command, install the dependencies, configure the project and if needed you also have to write code to configure some dependencies.

-So to eliminate some of the tasks which I mentioned above I created this template.
+What if all of that could be done with just a `git clone`?

+Well you could do that with this repo it has most of the things you want from a starter template.

 ## Installation